 The dynamics knob determines how accented certain notes of the phrase are.
 The higher the setting, the bigger the dynamic range (range between the quietest and loudest notes).
 Next to it is the groove knob.
 This determines the speed of the phrase in note subdivisions of the bar: ¼, ⅛, etc.

 The envelope section does what you’d expect it to do.
-It shapes the articulation using a two parameter envelope (attack and release).
+It shapes the articulation using a two-parameter envelope (attack and release).
 Automating this can help build tension.
 If used in parallel with the dynamics setting, it will breathe some life into the strings.

-In the FX tab, we find minimum and maximum controls for velocity and a curve setting.
+In the FX tab, we find the minimum and maximum controls for velocity and a curve setting.
 The min/max settings determine how MIDI note velocity will affect the sound of the violins.
 The latter, curve, determines how velocity’s effect on the sound is scaled.
 A linear scale (12 o’clock) would mean that doubling the velocity creates double the effect.
-At the maximum curve setting (exponential), notes will be a little louder at a lower velocities than they would be if the curve knob was set to it’s minimal (logarithmic) setting.
+At the maximum curve setting (exponential), notes will be a little louder at lower velocities than they would be if the curve knob was set to it’s minimal (logarithmic) setting.

 – EQ and Reverb

 Lastly, the plug-in offers a reverb and an EQ that is tuned to affect characteristic frequencies of the violin and a reverb.
 The ambiance generated by the reverb is modeled after real spaces and will be crucial to adding that organic ambiance to our score.

 I have gone ahead and composed a very short melodic passage in SoundBridge.
 It is in the key of A minor.
 The resultant harmony is as f…ws….